Campaign finance in the United States: Citizens United v. FEC (2010) and SpeechNOW.org v. FEC (2010)

 Campaign finance law in the United States changed drastically in the wake of two 2010 judicial opinions: the Supreme Court's decision in Citizens United v.
 FEC and the D.C.
 Circuit Court of Appeals decision in SpeechNow.org v.
 FEC.
 According to a 2011 Congressional Research Service report, these two decisions constitute "the most fundamental changes to campaign finance law in decades."

 Citizens United struck down, on free speech grounds, the limits on the ability of organizations that accepted corporate or union money from running electioneering communications.
 The Court reasoned that the restrictions permitted by Buckley were justified based on avoiding corruption or the appearance of corruption, and that this rationale did not apply to corporate donations to independent organizations.
 Citizens United overruled the 1990 case Austin v.
 Michigan Chamber of Commerce, in which the Supreme Court upheld the Michigan Campaign Finance Act, which prohibited corporations from using treasury money to support or oppose candidates in elections.

 Two months later, a unanimous nine-judge panel of the U.S. Court of Appeals for the D.C.
 Circuit decided SpeechNow, which relied on Citizens United to hold that Congress, could not limit donations to organizations that only made independent expenditures, that is, expenditures that were "uncoordinated" with a candidate's campaign.
 These decisions led to the rise of "independent-expenditure only" PACs, commonly known as "Super PACs."
 Super PACs, under Citizens United and SpeechNow, can raise unlimited funds from individual and corporate donors and use those funds for electioneering advertisements, provided that the Super PAC does not coordinate with a candidate.

+SpeechNow’s impact far exceeded initial predictions.
+In 2010, then-Attorney General Eric Holder declined to seek Supreme Court review, stating the decision would "affect only a small subset of federally regulated contributions."
+That has proven not to be the case.
+Independent expenditures in federal races grew from $140 million in 2008 to over $1 billion by 2012, driven primarily by super PAC spending.
+By 2024, independent expenditures had soared to $4.2 billion, with super PACs accounting for the majority.

+As of January 2026, the Supreme Court has not reviewed SpeechNow, although legal scholars have argued that the lower-court ruling misinterprets Citizens United and is ripe for review.